Detección del cáncer de testículo

 The testicles are 2 egg-shaped glands inside the scrotum (a sac of loose skin that lies directly below the penis).
 The testicles are held within the scrotum by the spermatic cord.
 The spermatic cord also contains the vas deferens and vessels and nerves of the testicles.

 The testicles are the male sex glands and make testosterone and sperm.
 Germ cells in the testicles make immature sperm.
 These sperm travel through a network of tubules (tiny tubes) and larger tubes into the epididymis (a long coiled tube next to the testicles).
-This is where the sperm mature and are stored.
+This is where the sperm cells mature and are stored.

 Almost all testicular cancers start in the germ cells.
 The two main types of testicular germ cell tumors are seminomas and nonseminomas.

-For more information, see Testicular Cancer Treatment.
+Learn more about testicular cancer at Testicular Cancer Treatment.

 Testicular cancer is the most commonly diagnosed cancer in men aged 20 to 39 years.